rak-n-rok/Krake/docs/dev/architecture.rst

     for executing the cascading deletion (see
     :ref:`dev/garbage-collection:Garbage Collection` for more details).

+Infrastructure Controller
+    The infrastructure controller performs life-cycle management of the real-world Kubernetes clusters. (see
+    :ref:`dev/infrastructure-controller:Infrastructure Controller` for more details).

 Scheduler
     The scheduler is a very important controller responsible for binding applications -- high-level API resources for executing workloads -- to a